|

 in the last years, where the density of 1MJ/Kg seems

+to be an asymptotic value.
 The second domain of interest regards systems able to

 perform autonomous tasks without being connected to